 The fair value of stock option grants is estimated on the date of grant using the Black-Scholes option-pricing model, which uses as inputs the fair value of our common stock and assumptions we make for the volatility of our common stock, the expected term of the stock options, the risk-free interest rate for a period that approximates the expected term of our stock options and an expected dividend yield.
 Prior to the closing of the Merger and the listing of our common stock on the Nasdaq Capital Market, our board of directors historically determined, as of the date of each option grant and with input from our management, the assistance of a third-party valuation specialist the estimated fair value of our common stock on the date of grant based on a number of objectives and subjective factors.
-Since the Merger and the listing of our common stock does not have a sufficient history of trading, we estimate our volatility based on the historical volatility of publicly traded peer companies.
+Since the Merger and the listing of our common stock on the Nasdaq Capital Market, we have relied on the market price of our common stock to determine the fair value on the date of grant.
+As our common stock ose not have a sufficient history of trading, we estimate our volatility based on the historical volatility of publicly traded peer companies.
 We estimate the expected term of our stock awards by utilizing the "simplified" method, which calculates the expected term based on weighted average midpoint of the award's vesting and expiration dates.
 We determine the risk-free interest rate by reference to the U.S. Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award.
 We estimate that no dividends will be paid as we do not expect to pay cash dividends in the foreseeable future.